 Since there is no magic bullet in predicting election results, the best representation of a predictive outcome (i.e. probability of it happening) will fall under a best case, worst case and base case scenario.
 For the by-election predictive modelling, we predicted the incumbent will win 37% (worst case), 52% (base case) and 57% (best case).
 Each scenarios were carefully reviewed and tested using a set of weighting filters derived from multiple sources of data to represent the real-life situations.
 Therefore the actual result will potentially fall within the set of realistic probabilities (i.e. scenarios).

 We also performed Monte Carlo simulation, which was used in the past to predict the US Presidential Election, as a final sanity check to validate our predicted results.
-To sum it up, the overall modelling framework and approach which we have undertaken is shown below.

 While the framework shown may appear unexciting to some modellers or data scientists, our real competitive edge lies on the data preparation & cleaning, extrapolation and testing of various predictors that may potentially influence the voters outcome, bias estimation, logistic regression and the layers of assumptions applied in order to achieve near perfect accurate prediction.

 Our cutting edge approach includes a development of a customized sentiment algorithm engine using Naïve Bayes classifier to detect local dialects in both languages (English & Malay) to identify patterns on favourability or likelihood of voting on either parties using a large sample size from social media data (i.e. both location based and keyword based).
 Emotions analytics was also used to measure public moods at localized locations within the constituency.